A1.9: Days of the week and parts of the day

 Días de la semana y partes del día

-Learn to talk about days of the week like "el lunes" and parts of the day such as "la mañana" and "el atardecer" using common prepositions to describe daily routines and appointments.
+This lesson covers essential Spanish vocabulary for days of the week like "el lunes" and "el viernes," along with parts of the day such as "la mañana" and "el mediodía."
+Learn to express times and organize your schedule using key prepositions and verbs like "quedar" and "ver."

 Vocabulary (21)